DOT Medical Certificate

 What happens if my DOT medical certificate expires?

 You are no longer medically qualified to operate a commercial motor vehicle, and your CDL is subject to be downgraded to a non-commercial driver license.
-You must keep your DOT medical certificate up-to-date with the department, typically a certificate expires two years from date issued.
+You must keep your DOT medical certificate up-to-date with the department.
+The certificate expires no more than two years from date issued.